romeOz/rock-template/docs/php.md

 Caching
 ------------------

-You can caching any entity templating engine.
+You can caching any entity template engine.

 ###Include